TrudAX/denistrunin-blog/src/draft/integration-inboundwebsales/index.md

 ### Discuss TEST endpoint

 Ask about do they have test application and what data it contains.
 Usually TEST application exists, but it may contain fake data, not relevant to real values.
-That will become a problem as for D365FO projects we try to use more or less closed to original data, so you will not be able to import these values.
+That will become a problem as for D365FO projects we try to use more or less closed to production data, so you will not be able to import these values.
 In this case some testing should be done using production endpoint.

-### Ask for a guide how to create a document from UI
+### Ask for a guide on how to create a document from UI

 You need to have someone from D365FO team who can generate a document using a User Interface in the external Web Application that later appear in integration(for example create a Sales order that should be passed to D365FO).
 This is an important step for testing, ask for a training how to do this